 Cyclone Idai killed over 1000 people over Mozambique, Zimbabwe and Malawi.
 It has been the worst cyclone experienced in decades.
 It has been cited that Mozambique needs $3.2 billions to rebuild the infrastructural losses in Sofala, Manica, Tete, Zambézia, Inhambane Nampula and Cabo Delgado.

-“This is the time to translate into concrete gestures the solidarity with a country that has suffered one of the worst environmental disasters ever experienced in Africa,” said UN Secretary-General, António Guterres as he urged the international communities for a generous response.
+“This is the time to translate into concrete gestures the solidarity with a country that has suffered one of the worst the environmental disasters ever experienced in Africa,” said UN Secretary-General, António Guterres as he urged the international communities for a generous response.